Table of Contents

 }

-• It must extends the base class JVMBridgeListener : this is a constraint of JCOBridge; JVMBridgeListener contains all the functionality to handle events from the JVM;
+• It must derive from the base class JVMBridgeListener.
+This is a requirement of JCOBridge; JVMBridgeListener contains all the infrastructure needed to handle events from the JVM™.

-• The ClassName property informs the base class about the concrete class in JVM associated to this event handler;
+• The ClassName property tells the base class which JVM™ class is associated with this event handler.

-• CLRListenerEventArgs is mandatory and it is used from JVMBridgeListener;
+• CLRListenerEventArgs is mandatory and is used internally by JVMBridgeListener.

-• TObject represents the CLR version of the corresponding TObject within the JVM;
+• TObject represents the CLR equivalent of the corresponding Java type.

-• On callback invocation (test in this case) the CLR will invoke EventHandler:
+• When the JVM™ invokes the callback (test in this case), the CLR calls EventHandler:

-• The first parameter is directly reported using the TypedEventData property;
+• The first parameter is accessed via the TypedEventData property.

 JNet Callback lifecycle